National Assembly Building of Vietnam: 2002–2006

 Then-Construction Minister Nguyễn Hồng Quân was also concerned about the monuments.
 The ministry proposed that an alternative location should be found for the assembly hall, but many former and current officials opposed this plan, as they felt that it should be located within the administrative center of Ba Đình.
 Another factor that complicated matters was the need for a large building to host the APEC Vietnam 2006 conference.
 The Politburo decided to suspend the project in October 2003, instead focusing on excavating the Imperial Citadel of Thăng Long and building the Vietnam National Convention Center.

-When the time came to restart the project, new sites were proposed at the locations of 37 Hùng Vương Street, the Vietnam Military History Museum; the area formerly occupied by Cột Cờ stadium (behind the Ministry of Defence on Nguyễn Tri Phương Street), left of Ba Đình Hall (behind General Võ Nguyên Giáp's residence and the Ministry of Foreign Affairs) and various other places.
-However, none of these options were supported.
+When the time came to restart the project, several alternative sites were proposed, including 37 Hùng Vương Street, the Vietnam Military History Museum; the former location of Cột Cờ Stadium (behind the Ministry of Defence on Nguyễn Tri Phương Street); the area to the left of Ba Đình Hall (behind General Võ Nguyên Giáp's residence and the Ministry of Foreign Affairs); and various other locations.
+However, none of these options received support.